Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Facebook Group

 The Facebook group (Future U.S. Foreign Service Officers) is another excellent online community.
-Members frequently assist with reviewing personal narratives, creating study groups, and practicing for the Officer Assessment.
+Members support each other and prepare for the assessments.

 Archive of the Yahoo Group files

 The Foreign Service Yahoo Group was the gold standard for studying for the Foreign Service assessments.
-With the decision by Yahoo to no longer support groups, this community has dispersed to other social networking sites (listed above).
-However, I saved the files, and with some digging, you can find fantastic items to help you practice for the test, write your narratives, and practice for the Officer Assessment.
+With Yahoo’s decision to no longer support groups, this community has dispersed to other social networking sites (listed above).
+However, I saved the files, and with some digging, you can find fantastic items to help you prepare for the test and the Officer Assessment.

 Grammarly